indigotech/taq-github-bot/src/data/local/github/tracks-node/track-4/steps/step-1.md

 {
   "name": "User Name",
   "email": "User e-mail",
-  "password": "User password"
+  "birthDate": "04-25-1990",
-  // Other user fields
+  "cpf": "XXXXXXXXXXX",
 }
 ```

 2. The response: you can return either the created user or only a success message.
 3. The first thing your mutation should do after called is checking user authentication.
 Check the `Authorization` header: the client must have sent a JWT token and it should be a valid one.
 It's important to check if:
     + It **is** a JWT token
     + It has all the payload data you designed earlier
     + It's not expired
     + Its signature is correct.

 **NOTE:** have in mind that anyone can create a JWT token with any payload data they want (remember [jwt.io](https://jwt.io)?), but only those who have the secret can generate the right signature.
 Only the server should know this secret.